SwiftIsland/Playgrounds/README.md

 Simply tick the render documentation box in the Inspector and the markdown is displayed:
 ![markdown.png](markdown.png)

+There are many possibilities, adding links, notes and even images and videos.
+Which can be very helpful in an educational playground.

 ### Playground Pages

 To be able to add more info for your users without cluttering the playground, you can add multiple playground pages: